nodejs/node/deps/npm/doc/misc/npm-config.md

 A proxy to use for outgoing https requests.
 If the `HTTPS_PROXY` or `https_proxy` or `HTTP_PROXY` or `http_proxy` environment variables are set, proxy settings will be honored by the underlying `request` library.

+### if-present

+* Default: false
+* Type: Boolean

+If true, npm will not exit with an error code when `run-script` is invoked for a script that isn't defined in the `scripts` section of `package.json`.
+This option can be used when it's desirable to optionally run a script when it's present and fail if the script fails.
+This is useful, for example, when running scripts that may only apply for some builds in an otherwise generic CI setup.

 ### ignore-scripts